Barron River (Queensland): History

+There is a theory that over time, some of the Mitchell River's former headwaters were diverted by natural forces into the Barron River.
+These include the Clohesy River and other tributaries that used to flow northwest to the Gulf of Carpentaria.
+With the extra water now flowing over the 260 m-high Barron Falls, the steep, narrow Barron Gorge was formed.

-The river's original Aboriginal name is Bibhoora.
-The river gained its current name in 1875 when two police sub-inspectors, Robert Arthur Johnstone and Alexander Douglas-Douglas, named it after Thomas Henry Bowman Barron (circa 1835 – 24 June 1882), chief clerk of police in Brisbane.
-The European discovery of the river was by James Venture Mulligan in 1874.
-Barron River gives its name to the electoral district of Barron River, a division of the Queensland Legislative Assembly formed in 1971.
+The European discovery of the river was by James Venture Mulligan in 1875.
+In 1875 two police sub-inspectors, Robert Arthur Johnstone and Alexander Douglas-Douglas, named it after Thomas Henry Bowman Barron (circa 1835 – 24 June 1882), chief clerk of police in Brisbane.

-Flooding

-The lower reaches of the Barron River have a well-documented history of flooding dating from early last century.
-Tinaroo Falls Dams has little effect on the mitigation of floods.
+The lower reaches of the Barron River have a well-documented history of flooding dating from early 1900s.
 Both agricultural and residential areas can be affected.

-A network of rainfall and river height field stations was established in 1995 to provide a flood warning system for the Cairns City Council.
+Thomatis Creek has only been connected to the Barron River since 1932 and has been responsible for diverting part of the flow from the river.

 Heavy rain associated with a cyclone early in 1939 caused substantial flooding on the Barron River and resulted in the river changing its course.
 The mouth of the Barron moved about 2 km north from Casuarina Point on the northern Cairns esplanade to Ellie Point.

 Some of the river's worst flooding occurred in 1950 when a major tropical cyclone followed the contour of the Queensland coast for over a week.

+The Tinaroo Dam commenced construction in 1953 and was completed in 1858, creating Lake Tinaroo.
+The dam was first one built in Queensland with the primary purposes of supplying irrigation to farms, then mostly growing tobacco but now growing a wider variety of crops.
+It is one of the three largest water reservoirs in Queensland.
+The Tinaroo Dam does little to mitigate flooding which mainly occurs downstream.

+The river gives its name to the electoral district of Barron River, a division of the Queensland Legislative Assembly formed in 1971.

+A network of rainfall and river height field stations was established in 1995 to provide a flood warning system for the Cairns City Council.

 Rainfall records were broken in December 2023 when Cyclone Jasper crossed the coast.
 It resulted in non-stop torrential rain for 48 hours after the system stalled over southern Cape York Peninsula.
 At Myola a peak of 14.09 metres was recorded.
 The suburbs of Holloways Beach, Machans Beach and Yorkeys Knob were particularly hard hit by flooding.